RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-clients.rst

    Learn how to use `SSH Agent <https://www.ssh.com/academy/ssh/agent>`_ on your desktop/laptop.
 If on Windows, you can also `Putty's pageant <https://winscp.net/eng/docs/ui_pageant>`_.
-SSH agents securely store a private key *in memory* so that you only have to type the key's password once.
+SSH agents securely store a private key *in memory* so that you only have to type the key's passphrase once.

 .. _manage crsp keys: